basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 issues such as network partitions and outages.
 These systems differ on their conflict resolution procedures.
 For instance, Coda and Ficus perform system level conflict resolution and Bayou allows application level resolution.
 All of them, however, guarantee eventual consistency.
-# This whole paragraph also applies to Riak.

 Similar to these
 systems, Dynamo allows read and write operations to continue even during network partitions and resolves updated conflicts using different conflict resolution mechanisms.
 Distributed block storage